 Fiji is a stunning Melanesian country that lies in the South Pacific Ocean, just 2,000km from New Zealand’s North Island.
 Surrounded by the crystal blue warm pacific, the islands of Fiji were formed from volcanic activity, creating a majestic landscape and coral reef that make it a prime location for divers, volunteers, and Eco travel connoisseurs alike.
-The project itself is located on the Yasawa Islands.
+The project itself is located on Caqalai Island in the Lomaiviti group.
 Here you will find white sand beaches that lead to volcanic mountainous landscapes and crystal clear lagoons, making it a stunning location for any expedition.

 About the Project